RESTyard/RESTyard/Docs/HypermediaSchema-Design.md

   }
   ```
   This produces: `EntityTypeSchema.Description = "Represents an active customer account in the system."`, `LinkDescription.Description = "The customer's complete order history."`, `ActionDescription.Description = "Creates a new order for this customer."`.
 This is particularly valuable for the Generic MCP Server design (see `GenericMcp-Design.md`) where descriptions become MCP tool descriptions that help LLMs understand what each action/link does.
+- **Opt-in source generation via `[assembly: EnableHypermediaSourceGeneration]`**: The source generator only emits code when the assembly contains `[assembly: EnableHypermediaSourceGeneration]`.
+Without this attribute, referencing `RESTyard.AspNetCore` (which bundles the generator) has no effect — no generated code, no new types, no risk of name collisions with existing code.
+The attribute presence is the single gate for all source generation.
+Schema generation (Properties POCO, `GetSchema()`, registry) is always emitted.
+Format-specific mappers are opt-in via boolean properties — `Siren` (default `false`) for `ToSiren()` emission, with future properties for other formats (e.g., `Hal`).
+This avoids generating format-specific code the user doesn't need, while ensuring the shared schema infrastructure is always available.
+The attribute is defined in `RESTyard.AspNetCore.Hypermedia.Attributes`.
+- **Decoupled DI registration — `AddHypermediaSchema()` separate from `AddHypermediaExtensions()`**: Schema features are activated at runtime via `AddHypermediaSchema()`, a separate extension method from the core `AddHypermediaExtensions()`.
+This avoids coupling `HypermediaExtensionsOptions` to schema concerns. `AddHypermediaSchema()` discovers per-assembly registries independently by scanning all loaded assemblies for `[HypermediaSchemaRegistryAttribute]` — it does not read `ControllerAndHypermediaAssemblies`.
+This means schema configuration has its own options type (`HypermediaSchemaOptions`), its own DI registrations, and no dependency on core options being registered first.
+The same pattern applies to the future `AddHypermediaSirenMapper()` (Phase 5).
+Each feature is independently addable: core → `AddHypermediaExtensions()`, schema → `AddHypermediaSchema()`, Siren mappers → `AddHypermediaSirenMapper()`.
 - **No HTTP method in schema**: `ActionDescription` intentionally omits the HTTP method.
 Clients discover it at runtime from the Siren action's `method` field.
 Client generators emit generic "execute action" calls — the runtime Siren response dictates the transport details.
 This keeps the schema focused on type-level metadata, not transport concerns.
 - **Definition name collisions**: `Definitions` dictionary keys use simple class names (e.g., `"Address"`).
 When two types share the same simple name but differ by namespace (e.g., `Billing.Address` and `Shipping.Address`), the generator disambiguates by prefixing with the namespace segment: `"Billing_Address"`, `"Shipping_Address"`.
 Only the colliding names are qualified — non-colliding names stay short.
 The generator detects collisions across all types discovered in the compilation.
 - **Siren properties as generated POCO, not dictionary**: The Siren `properties` bag is represented as a generated strongly-typed class per HTO (`SirenEntity<TProperties>`) rather than `Dictionary<string, object?>`.
 This preserves user-defined attributes on HTO properties — serializer converters, naming, third-party attributes — because the generator forwards them to the generated POCO.
 A dictionary would lose per-property attributes since the serializer would only see `object?` values.
 The non-generic `SirenEntity` base is used for embedded entity collections where property types are heterogeneous; STJ in .NET 8 serializes `SirenEntity<T>` using the runtime type when referenced through the base.